bvergara87/blueprint-takehome-2/README.md

 1. **Provider Dashboard**:

-   - View all assigned patients
+   - View all patients
+   - Assign new assessments to patients (option to assign recurring assessments)
    - Monitor assessment completion status
    - Review assessment results
-   - Assign new assessments to patients

 2. **Patient Dashboard**:

-   - View assigned providers
+   - View assigned provider
    - See pending assessments
    - Access shared assessment results
    - Request appointments based on assessment results

-3. **Assessment Assignment**:

-   - Providers can assign specific screeners to patients
    - Automated reminders for incomplete assessments
-   - Option to schedule recurring assessments
+   - View progress based on metrics defined by the Provider and assessment data

-4. **Result Sharing**:
+3. **Result Sharing**:
    - Providers review results before sharing with patients
    - Ability to add contextual notes to results
    - Optional notification system when results are shared